Made for the Modern Age

 Truth is eternal.
 Man can perceive it; he cannot create it.
 Once his perception is keen enough to behold Absolute Truth, he will partake of a reality that all share who attain the same vision.
 The great religions have come to man from those regions.
 The greatest spiritual teachers in all times have spoken from that vision.
 It is worldly people who, because they see the world through a filter of their own ideas and emotions, distort everything, including religion, with their personal prejudices.
 The endeavor of great teachers always is to bring man back to central, eternal realities.
 If man strays too far south, they tell him to go north.
 If then he makes a dogma of moving northward, straying too far in that direction, they tell him he must go south.
 Those who were told to go south will quarrel with the others who were told to go north, but only because both groups are blind to the fact that all their teachers wanted them to do was find the spiritual “equator,” the center of their own being.
 It is this teaching which constitutes the true tradition of religion; it is for this reason alone that great teachers uphold the old traditions.

 Yogananda taught a series of meditation and yoga techniques which are combined into a daily practice.
-The first two of these, taught in Lessons in Meditation, are the Hong-Sau technique and the Energization Exercises.
+The first two of these, taught in Ananda Course in Meditation, are the Hong-Sau technique and the Energization Exercises.
 Hong-Sau helps the student develop the concentration needed for deep meditation—that concentration can also be applied to daily life in many ways.